LiliaFramework/Lilia/documentation/docs/hooks/economy_trading.md

 **Purpose**

 Called when the server receives a request to move an item to another inventory.
 Add-ons may validate the request, change the destination or return nil to block it.

+**When Called**

+This hook is triggered when:
+- The server receives an item transfer request
+- Before item movement is processed
+- When transfer validation is needed
+- During item relocation request handling

 **Parameters**